-Let’s amp up the traditional tres leches cake with a fruity, spicy twist.
+Let’s put a fruity twist on a favorite Latin dessert with this spiced orange tres leches cake!
 A fluffy sponge cake soaks up a trio of sweetened milks infused with fresh orange zest and warm spices, making each bite of this luscious spiced orange tres leches cake delicate yet full of moisture.

 What Is Tres Leches Cake?

 If you’ve never had tres leches cake, get excited!
 You're in for a treat.

 Essentially, tres leches cake is a sponge cake that is soaked with three different milks --- hence the "tres" in tres leches cake.
 As you can probably guess from the name, tres leches cake is a Latin American dessert, though its exact origin isn't known.
 We serve this cake cold, which makes tres leches extra refreshing and the perfect dessert for those warm months.

 You'll notice we don't use butter or oil in this recipe.
 Don't worry.
 That's not oversight.

 Traditional tres leches cake doesn't use butter or oil.
 This cake needs to stand up to the soaking, so if our cake is too soft to start, it tends to turn mushy.
 The milks give this cake all the moisture it needs.
 Promise --- you won't miss the butter or oil.

 Most tres leches cakes don't flavor the three milks.
 Sure, some might include a shot of rum, which is never a bad idea, but I wanted to create a tres leches recipe that wasn't like every other one on the internet.
 I went through a few different flavor combinations in my head, but once warm spices and orange hit the brain, I knew I had a winner.